 For decades, Sgt.
 Pepper’s Lonely Hearts Club Band has topped most lists of the best albums.
 Should it?

-Some fans don’t even think it’s the best Beatles album, with Revolver and Rubber Soul mentioned the most (articles on those two are also on this site).
+Some fans don’t even think it’s the best Beatles album, with Revolver, Rubber Soul and Abbey Road mentioned the most (articles on those three are also on this site).
 But, let’s take a close look at why Sgt.
 Pepper has been so highly thought of through the years.

 The Sgt.
 Pepper recording sessions started on November 24th, 1966.
 By then, The Beatles had stopped touring, and they’d barely seen each other for about two months.
 John Lennon said that after acting in a film, How I Won The War, he was especially happy to get back with his friends.
 Earlier that year, The Beatles had recorded the extremely innovative Revolver album in which they had cleverly utilized the recording studio in many new ways.
 So, what was the next step?